vyca2017/content/content/tutorials/functions/slack-notifications-with-mutation-callbacks-and-zapier.md

 # Sending Slack Notifications with GraphQL & Zapier

 [Slack](https://slack.com/) is very popular to handle the internal communication for teams.
 Slack notifications help to easily stay uptodate with things like successful or failing builds.
-In this guide we will focus on another use case: tracking business related events like a new user signing up or a finished purchase.
+In this guide we will focus on another use case: tracking business related events like when a new user signs up or a purchase is made.

 We will use Mutation Callbacks to trigger the Slack plugin offered by [Zapier](https://zapier.com/)'s webhook feature.